DeepFL/DeepFaultLocalization/README.md

 If you are not familiar with docker or downloading the docker image is time-consuming in your network, you can also run DeepFL on your local machine: [Github](https://github.com/DeepFL/DeepFaultLocalization).

-We have tested all commands below on Windows10 with docker version 2.0.0.3.
+We have tested all commands below on Windows10, MacOS and Linux with docker version 2.0.0.3.
+Specially, Linux may require sudo permission for some commands.

 We firstly un-compress the downloaded zip file to an available docker container: